HMS Victory

 In 1787, Victory was ordered to be fitted for sea following a revolt in the Netherlands but the threat had subsided before the work had been completed.
 She was ready for the Nootka Crisis and Russian Armament in 1790 but both events were settled before she was called into action.
 During the French Revolutionary War, Victory served in the Mediterranean Fleet, co-operating in the occupation of Toulon in August and the Invasion of Corsica between February and August 1794.
 She was at the Battle of the Hyeres Islands in 1795 and the Battle of Cape St Vincent in 1797.
-When Admiral Horatio Nelson was appointed Commander-in-Chief of the Mediterranean Fleet in 1803, he hoisted his flag aboard Victory and in 1805 took her into action at the Battle of Trafalgar.
-She served as a harbour ship from 1824 until 1922, when she was placed in dry dock at Portsmouth, England.
+When Admiral Nelson was appointed Commander-in-Chief of the Mediterranean Fleet in 1803, he hoisted his flag aboard Victory and in 1805 took her into action at the Battle of Trafalgar.

+Victory served as a harbour ship from 1824 until 1922, when she was placed in dry dock at Portsmouth, England.
 Here she was repaired and is now maintained as a museum ship.
 From October 2012 Victory has been the flagship of the First Sea Lord.